-- 4.23 Part 3 requires development proposals to appropriately respond to the character of the surrounding area and site-specific constraints, as well as provide a high quality living environment in line with the Home Quality Mark standards(26).
-Further guidance is provided in chapter 2. - 4.24 Part 4 recognises our duty to provide specialist and supported housing for students, gypsies and travellers and homeless, disabled, vulnerable and older people.
+4.24 Part 3 requires development proposals to appropriately respond to the character of the surrounding area and site-specific constraints, as well as provide a high quality living environment in line with taking account of the Home Quality Mark standards27.
+Further guidance is provided in chapter 2.

+4.25 Part 4 recognises our duty to provide specialist and supported housing for students, gypsies and travellers, the homeless, the disabled, vulnerable and older people.
 This will be achieved through working with partners to facilitate the appropriate quantity and quality of housing.
-In addition, specialist housing should be integrated into the wider area through careful design and the sharing/joint use of facilities to encourage a sense of community belonging and social interaction, where applicable. - 4.25 The existing gypsy and traveller site at Old Willow Close (as shown on the Policies Map) has been safeguarded to meet the borough's gypsy and traveller accommodation need(27).
-We will also seek to deliver and safeguard any further pitches which may be provided adjacent to the existing site, following completion of the Elizabeth line development. - 4.26 Part 5 aims to encourage new residential developments to meet local and strategic housing market needs(28).
-There is a concern at a regional level that a portion of new build homes in London are not being used in a way which meets housing need and GLA-commissioned research indicates that Tower Hamlets has the second highest percentage of overseas sales in London(29).
-Developers are encouraged to sign up to
+In addition, specialist housing should be integrated into the wider area through careful design and the sharing/joint use of facilities to encourage a sense of community belonging and social interaction, where applicable.

+4.26 The existing gypsy and traveller site at Old Willow Close (as shown on the Policies Map) has been safeguarded to meet the borough's gypsy and traveller accommodation need28.
+We will also seek to deliver and safeguard any further pitches which may be provided adjacent to the existing site, following completion of the Elizabeth line construction development28.

+4.27 Part 5 aims to encourage new residential developments to meet local and strategic housing market needs29.
+There is a concern at a regional level that a portion of new build homes in London are not being used in a way which meets housing need and GLA-commissioned research indicates that Tower Hamlets has the second highest percentage of overseas sales in London30.
+Developers are encouraged to sign up to the Mayor of London's Mayoral Concordat on Housing Development or any replacement scheme which encourages the marketing of new homes for sale to Londoners in the first instance.

+- Policy S.SG1: Areas of growth and opportunity within Tower Hamlets - Policy S.SG2: Delivering sustainable growth in Tower Hamlets - Policy D.SG5: Developer contributions

-25 London Strategic Housing Market Assessment (GLA, 2013)
+26 London Strategic Housing Market Assessment (GLA, 2013)

-26 The Home Quality Mark is a new residential quality design and construction standard, developed by the Building Research Establishment.
+27 The Home Quality Mark is a new residential quality design and construction standard, developed by the Building Research Establishment.

-27 This need is identified in the Tower Hamlets Gypsy and Traveller Needs Assessment.
+28 This need is identified in the Tower Hamlets Gypsy and Traveller Needs Assessment.
 The safeguarded site meets our statutory requirement to ensure adequate provision of sites to meet the needs of gypsies and travellers who meet the new government definition of gypsies, travellers and travelling showpeople (Policy for Traveller Sites, Department for Communities and Local Government, 2015).
-Any additional capacity on the site will contribute towards providing culturally appropriate housing for gypsies and travellers who do not meet the new planning policy definition.
+Any additional capacity on the site and adjacent land will contribute towards providing culturally appropriate housing for gypsies and travellers who do not meet the new planning policy definition.

-28 This is assessed in the Tower Hamlets Strategic Housing Market Assessment (2014 and 2017) and London Plan (GLA, 2016).
+29 This is assessed in the Tower Hamlets Strategic Housing Market Assessment (2014 and 2017) and London Plan (GLA, 2016).

-29 Overseas Investors in London's New Build Housing Market (University of York, 2017)
+30 Overseas Investors in London's New Build Housing Market (University of York, 2017)